How to calculate your BC home flipping tax

 Example calculation for the BC home flipping tax

-Since Jacqueline held the property for less than 730 days, and is not eligible for any exemptions, the sale of the property is subject to the tax.
+Since Jacqueline held the taxable property for less than 730 days, and is not eligible for any exemptions, the disposition of the taxable property is subject to the tax.

 Step 1: Calculate your taxable income